How to choose a pillow that's perfect for you

 Side sleepers

-For a side sleeper, it’s important to look for a pillow that’s thick enough to fill the gap between the ear and shoulder.
+For a side sleeper, it’s important to look for a thick pillow to fill the gap between the ear and shoulder.
 This is because side sleepers tend to put most of their weight on their hips and shoulders while their neck droops towards the mattress.
 A thick or contour pillow with a built-in curve is often best for side sleepers, as it helps keep your spine aligned and provides extra support where it’s most needed.

 Stomach sleepers